Coronavirus (COVID-19) impact on business aviation

 - Trinidad and Tobago – Allowing passengers from some Latin American countries.
 A 14-day quarantine is required.

 - Turks and Caicos – Open.
-Negative test 5 days prior to arrival and proof of travel insurance required
+Proof of a negative Nasopharyngeal or Oropharyngeal COVID-19 test taken 5 days prior to arrival and travel insurance required.

 - See all restrictions for this region.